joe-warren/opencascade-hs/README.md

 Because OpenCASCADE is licensed under the LGPL version 2.1, I'm also using that library for this project.

+## Get in Touch

+If you're having any problems using either of these libraries, please feel free to [open an issue](https://github.com/joe-warren/opencascade-hs/issues).

+If you've found the project useful, or interesting, or if you've built anything with it, I'd love to hear from you: there's a [Waterfall-CAD Discord server](https://discord.gg/aHfA4XKpyA).

 ## Examples

 [![](images/csg.png)](waterfall-cad-examples/src/CsgExample.hs)